aimeecodes/aimee.codes/_posts/2021-07-06-continued-cleaning.md

 {% endhighlight %}

 #### RoofMatl ####
-A lot of these have single samples - we\'re going to group everything besides `CompShg` and `Tar&Grv` under a generic `Other`.
+A lot of these have single samples - we\'re going to group everything besides `CompShg` under a generic `Other`.

 {% highlight python %}
 # after merge